|This is an unofficial version.

 (b) for a second or subsequent offence to a fine of not less than $1,000. or more than $2,000., or to imprisonment for a term of one year, or to both.

-(a) who sells glasses or contact lenses on prescription from a duly qualified medical practitioner or a duly registered optometrist; or
+(a) who sells glasses or contact lenses on prescription from a duly qualified medical practitioner, a registered member or a person who is authorized to practise optometry in another jurisdiction in Canada; or

 (b) who sells complete ready-to-wear glasses or other visual aids as merchandise from a permanent place of business;